bghammill/bghammill.github.io/ims-05-infer/ims-05-lesson-01/index.md

-## Inference for a single parameter
+## Inference for a single proportion

 In this lesson you will learn how to perform statistical inference on a single parameter that describes categorical data.
 This includes both resampling based methods and approximation based methods for a single proportion.